rehierl/node-tree-outliner/1-basics/2-3-concatenation.md

 # Concatenation

 * `x` represents the concatenation operator
+* note: the lower-case letter 'x'
 * synonymous - concatenate, add, append

 clarification

+* cartesian product <!> concatenation
+* main difference: concatenation is associative, the cartesian product is not

+clarification

-* `x` operator definitions that are missing are thought of as being defined in a similar fashion
+* some `x` operator definitions that are missing
+* think of those as being defined in a similar fashion

 clarification